By Marty Rosen

 The Old Owl Tavern at Beaumont Inn has become one of the area’s favorite "bar and grill" restaurants, serving fine wines, spirits and draft beer.
 Better still, the inn offers more than 75 different bourbons to savor, and you can even schedule an exclusive, personalized tasting with the innkeeper, who will take you through the taste profiles, history and nuances of up to six bourbons crafted right here in the Bluegrass.

 If you’re looking for a bit of evening entertainment, the Ragged Edge Community Theatre puts on an ambitious schedule of plays and musicals throughout the year.
 (This season’s offerings include “Babe, the Sheep Pig,” “Bus Stop,” “Thoroughly Modern Millie” and more.)
-On Friday nights, The Barn in nearby Burgin offers live country music.
+On Friday nights, The Barn in nearby Burgin offers live country music–easily one of the most fun things to do in Central Kentucky on a Friday night.
 And those looking for a little outdoor activity can ride horseback at Big Red Stables, tee up at Bright Leaf Golf Resort (which offers 36 holes, including a 9-hole par three course and a full 18-hole championship route) or take advantage of the many marinas and fishing opportunities in the area.

 Mercer County Countryside